longturn/freeciv21/docs/Coding/ai.rst

 themself.

 The introduction of Diplomacy is fraught with many problems.
-One is that it usually benefits only human players and not AI players, since humans are so much smarter, and know how to exploit Diplomacy.
-For AIs, they mostly only add constraints on what it can do.
+One is that it usually benefits only human players and not :term:`AI` players, since humans are so much smarter, and know how to exploit Diplomacy.
+For :term:`AI`'s, they mostly only add constraints on what it can do.
 This means Diplomacy either has to be optional, or have fine-grained controls on who can do what Diplomatic deals to whom, which are set from rulesets.
 The latter is not yet well implemented.

 Difficulty Levels
 =================